my1396/R-Notes/0400-BasicR.Rmd

 <img src="https://drive.google.com/thumbnail?id=192sslQpCtgW2NvJV-SBMZe_eUleYpjY9&sz=w1000" alt="github raw data" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />

+`read.table(filename, header=FALSE, sep="")` is more versatile than `read.csv`.
+Useful when you have a data file saved as txt.
+Default separator is "white space" for `read.table`, i.e., one or more spaces, tabs, newlines or carriage returns.

 ```r
 # read.table can be used to read txt and csv.
 Need to specify sep=',' when reading csv.
 data <- read.table("https://raw.githubusercontent.com/my1396/course_dataset/refs/heads/main/bonedensity.txt", header=TRUE)